Katie Tyrrell

 BBC Look East (2018) 'Police Responses to Revenge Pornography'

-Katie is working with the Pro-Vice Chancellor for Research, the People and Organisational Development department and other Professional Services teams to develop Equality, Diversity and Inclusion practices at the University of Suffolk, including our submission to the Athena Swan Charter.
+Katie worked alongside the Pro-Vice Chancellor for Research, the People and Organisational Development department and other Professional Services teams to develop Equality, Diversity, and Inclusion practices at the University of Suffolk, including our first successful institutional submission to the Athena Swan Charter.

-Katie is working with colleagues across the Research Directorate to lead and develop the national Together for Transformation: Research for a Changing World Conference.
+Katie also worked with colleagues across the Research Directorate to lead and develop the national Together for Transformation: Research for a Changing World Conference.